msampaio/musicontour/docs/glossary.rst

         Contour pitch.
 Each element of a cseg.

     contour class
-        .
-We use Morris definition, instead Friedmann (see Friedmann 1987).
+        A class of csegs that shares the same prime form.
+We use Morris definition, instead Friedmann (see `Friedmann 1987
+        <contour-theories.html>`_).

-    contour equivalence
+    contour equivalence classes
-        .
+        Two csegs have equivalent class if they have the same comparison Matrix, or if they are related by identity, translation, retrograde, inversion and retrograde-inversion.

     prime form
-        .

     normal form
         A contour representation in which elements are enumerated in